xx19941215/batch-shovill-assemblies/README.md

 The file name format example of the source file has been given in the [data directory](data).

 Note: The folder cannot include any file other than the source file, such as.
-DS_ Store these invisible files
+DS_ Store these invisible files.

 # Cross platform